-Over the past decade, the concept of „cultural tourism“ has evolved significantly, reflecting broader societal shifts and emerging trends in travel preferences.
-Since the United Nations World Tourism Organization (UNWTO) redefinition of cultural tourism in 2017*, it encompasses both tangible and intangible cultural elements and is no longer restricted to the well-educated, well-off senior traveller who travels exclusively with an art travel guide in hand.
+Over the past decade, cultural tourism has evolved significantly, reflecting broader societal shifts and emerging trends in travel preferences.
+Since the United Nations World Tourism Organization’s (UNWTO) redefinition of cultural tourism in 2017*, it encompasses both tangible and intangible cultural elements and is no longer restricted to the well-educated, well-off senior traveller who travels exclusively with an art travel guide in hand.
 This broadened the term to include not just historical sites and monuments but also living cultures, traditions, culinary arts, and creative industries.
 Consequently, the UNWTO’s updated definition of cultural tourism emphasises experiences that encourage visitors to engage with local communities in tourism and to contribute to the preservation of cultural heritage.
-Sustainability aspects, including sustainable activities, gain relevance as a horizontal topic from green travelling, sustainably managed accommodations and activities which respect nature.
+Sustainability aspects gain relevance as a horizontal topic from green travelling, sustainably managed accommodations, and activities that respect nature.

 Sustainability and Community Engagement